 Yukon Heritage Day

 Celebrated on the Friday before the last Sunday in February every year, Yukon Heritage Day is a public holiday in the smallest of Canada’s three northern territories.
-The Yukon is a country that’s in the northwest corner of Canada and has a northern border that brushes the Arctic Ocean.
+The Yukon is a territory in the northwest corner of Canada and has a northern border that brushes against the Arctic Ocean.

-This holiday has been celebrated as a territorial holiday since the mid-1970 and it’s a day off for the general population.
-This is also a holiday in which schools and government offices are closed, as are many of the businesses that operate in the territory.
+This holiday has been celebrated as a territorial holiday since the mid-1970s, and it’s a day off for the general population.
+This is also a holiday when schools and government offices are closed, as are many of the businesses that operate in the territory.

 The History Of Yukon Heritage Day

 The first Heritage Day in Canada was created by the Heritage Canada Foundation in 1973.
 It was created to promote Canada’s cultural, historical, and natural heritage.
 In 1976, the Yukon observed its inaugural Heritage Day.
-It’s been observed as a holiday ever since.
+It has been observed as a holiday ever since.

 Fun Facts About The Yukon